Learning Centers

 Srayang Learning Center

 After the success of KVLC, in August 2020 we expanded the same model to Srayang as the next evolution from our former Srayang dorm.
 Before this reinvention, only the top 25-30% of graduating 6th graders from Romchek and Koh Ker primary schools could access the secondary school at Srayang, by living at our dorm.
-Now, we have huge trucks to transport students each morning from both villages, meaning that for the very first time, 100% of all graduates from these rural communities who pass our entrance exam have the opportunity to access secondary school.
+Now, we have huge trucks to transport students each morning from both villages, meaning that for the very first time, all graduates from these rural communities who pass our entrance exam have the opportunity to access secondary school.

 Students have their government curriculum at the public school (just across the road!), eat lunch at the Center and then finish up the day with our English Classes, Remedial Khmer and Math classes, Computer class, access to a library, informal study groups, Life Skill Workshops, Chess Clubs, and whatever else we dream up along the way.